Here is our how-to guide to the most common trading terms in shipping.

 Delivered At Place (DAP)

-For delivered at place (DAP) – formerly known as delivered duty unpaid (DDU) – the seller is responsible for arranging the delivery to the buyer at an agreed location, and the buyer is only responsible arranging and paying for customs clearance and any customs duties at destination.
+For delivered at place (DAP) – formerly known as delivered duty unpaid (DDU) – the seller is responsible for arranging the delivery to the buyer at an agreed location, and the buyer is only responsible arranging and paying for customs clearance and any customs duties at the destination.